 Janet has more than 25 years’ experience as an environmentalist.
 She has been the Executive Director of CPAWS Wildlands League since 2003.
-In 2017, Janet was appointed co-chair of the National Advisory Panel (NAP) in 2017 with a mandate to provide recommendations on how Canada can meet the Aichi Target 11, protecting 17% terrestrial lands and inland waters in Canada by 2020.
+In 2017, Janet was appointed co-chair of the National Advisory Panel (NAP) with a mandate to provide recommendations on how Canada can meet the Aichi Target 11, protecting 17% terrestrial lands and inland waters in Canada by 2020.